 I really can’t believe that I haven’t included this recipe on my website before, after all, I’ve been using this beef stew recipe for years and years, there really is no reason to not include it here.
 I originally based my efforts on a master beef stew recipe that I found in a Cooks Illustrated cookbook, but have since made a few adjustments to better suit my family’s taste.
 That, and my total lack of respect for peas, in any form, which the original recipe called for.

 From a nutritional aspect, I can’t find too much wrong with this recipe that I feel needs to be altered or explained away.
-There’s a fair amount of beef used for this stew, and I suppose the very strict among us would use only grass fed beef, but I’m not yet to that point.
-I’m ok using responsibly raised beef, free from antibiotics and added hormones without having ever lived on a concentrated animal farming operation.
+There’s a fair amount of beef used for this stew, and I suppose the very strict among us would use only grass fed beef.
+I’d be ok using responsibly raised beef, free from antibiotics and added hormones without having ever lived on a concentrated animal farming operation, if that were my only option.

 Lastly, I would be remiss if I did not point out what a great opportunity this is to use homemade stock for your stew.
 I am sure most recipes call for beef stock when making beef stew, but I very rarely have beef stock on hand.
-I am much more likely to have chicken stock in the fridge that I made from leftovers, or perhaps pork stock that I bought from Red Hog Artisan Meats locally.
+I am much more likely to have chicken stock in the fridge or freezer because I find that it is much more adaptable and works with many more recipes than beef stock does.

-Homemade stock is such a wonderful addition to any stew or soup, both for the depth of flavor and aroma it brings to the table, and it’s nutritional benefits, I can’t imagine making my soups or stews without it ever again.
-Sadly, I can’t really point to any serious scientific studies that prove it’s super healthy, but it seems to make sense to me, so I’m going with it!
+Homemade stock is such a wonderful addition to any stew or soup, both for the depth of flavor and aroma it brings to the table, and it has all sorts of nutritional benefits!
+Look it up for yourself, there are articles after articles talking about the health benefits of bone broth.
 Plus, it has to be better for us than the boxed stuff that sits on shelves in the supermarket for weeks and months, not for me.

 Homemade Beef Stew